Pharmacology of bicalutamide: Distribution

 Bicalutamide has been identified as a substrate of P-glycoprotein and of the breast cancer resistance protein (BCRP), though not of the multidrug resistance-associated protein 1 (MRP1).
 This may be involved in tumor resistance to bicalutamide.
 P-Glycoprotein is also known to play a major role in excluding drugs from the brain due to efflux back across the blood–brain barrier.
+It is known that there are prominent species differences in the role of P-glycoprotein in limiting permeation of P-glycoprotein substrates across the blood–brain barrier.

 Metabolism

 The metabolism of bicalutamide is hepatic and stereoselective.
 The inactive (S)-enantiomer is metabolized mainly by glucuronidation and is rapidly cleared from circulation, while the active (R)-isomer is slowly hydroxylated and then glucuronidated.
 In accordance, the active (R)-enantiomer has a far longer elimination half-life than the (S)-isomer, and circulating levels of (R)-bicalutamide are 10- to 20-fold and 100-fold higher than those of (S)-bicalutamide after a single dose and at steady-state, respectively.
 (R)-Bicalutamide is almost exclusively metabolized via hydroxylation into (R)-hydroxybicalutamide by the cytochrome P450 enzyme CYP3A4.
 Bicalutamide is also glucuronidated by UGT1A9, a UDP-glucuronyltransferase, into bicalutamide glucuronide, and (R)-hydroxybicalutamide glucuronide is formed from the metabolism of (R)-hydroxybicalutamide by UGT1A9.
 Similar to the inactive (S)-enantiomer of bicalutamide, (R)-hydroxybicalutamide is glucuronidated and rapidly cleared from circulation.
 None of the metabolites of bicalutamide are known to be active.
 Following administration of bicalutamide, only low concentrations of the metabolites are detectable in blood plasma, while unchanged bicalutamide predominates.
 (R)-Bicalutamide has a long elimination half-life of 5.8 days with a single dose, and an elimination half-life of 7 to 10 days with repeated administration, which allows for convenient once-daily dosing of bicalutamide.